thewchan/uxf/README.md

 keys and data values.
 In this case the overall data is a `map` which contains each configuration section.
 The values of each of the first two of the ``map``'s keys are themselves ``map``s.
-But for the third key's value we use a `Table`.
+But for the third key's value we use a `table`.
 Notice that we don't have to explicitly distinguish between one row and the next (although it is common to start new rows on new lines) since the number of fields (here, two, `kind` and `filename`), indicate how many values each row has.